 +Activity mat: Fisher Price.
 Hideous, but so dearly loved.
 I can’t tell you how many moms have told me that they wish they’d just gone with the ugly/bold-colored playmats and playcenters.
 Babies love them and react to them so much more strongly than the cooler-looking Scandi simple wood centers.

 +Activity center: Skip Hop.
 A true lifesaver.
 How many hours mini has spent playing happily in this, giving our arms a much-needed break!
-And she still finds the toys fun, if you can believe it!
+And she found the toys interesting and engaging for MONTHS and MONTHS, if you can believe it!
 The music isn’t as terrible as some of the other toys she has, which brings me to…

 +Musical set: Hape.
-She plays with this EVERY SINGLE DAY.
-She loves the drumsticks.
-Right now she’s very into putting the drumsticks into their holes, which takes quite a lot of concentration, but she gets it!
+She played with this EVERY SINGLE DAY for months on end.
+She loved the drumsticks and especially putting them into their holes, which took quite a lot of concentration, but she got it!

 The Best Baby Sleep Gear